-The Phase 3 portion of Study 105 is a randomized double blinded trial, in which we plan to enroll 150 patients with advanced NSCLC, breast cancer or prostate cancer and had one or more additional risk factors (NCCN Guidelines) placing them in the high risk category (>20%) for developing CIN.
-In this Phase 3 portion of the trial, patients were randomized 1:1 and receive on day one of a 21-day chemotherapy cycle a 75 mg/m2 dose of docetaxel in combination with either 40 mg (equivalent to 20 mg/m2) Plinabulin or Neulasta.
+The Phase 3 portion of PROTECTIVE-1 is a randomized double-blind trial, in which we enrolled 105 patients with advanced NSCLC, breast cancer or prostate cancer and had one or more additional risk factors, placing them in the high-risk category (>20%) for developing CIN.
+In this Phase 3 portion of the trial, patients were randomized 1:1 and receive on Day 1 of a 21-day chemotherapy cycle a 75 mg/m2 dose of docetaxel in combination with either 40 mg (equivalent to 20 mg/m2) Plinabulin or Neulasta.

-The primary endpoint of the Phase 3 portion of Study 105 is non-inferiority compared to Neulasta in the DSN in the first cycle of chemotherapy.
+The primary endpoint of the Phase 3 portion of PROTECTIVE-1 is non-inferiority compared to Neulasta in the DSN in the first cycle of chemotherapy.
 Secondary and exploratory endpoints include: